wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2021-44.x Release Notes

 * **Share Section URLs**: You can now [share links to sections](ui_sharing.html#share-a-link-to-a-dashboard-section) from any dashboard.
-* **PromQL-Related Improvements**: In addition to [setting up Wavefront as a WQL data source in Grafana](grafana.html), you can now also set up [Wavefront as a Prometheus data source in Grafana](integrations_grafana.html) to visualize the PromQL data stored in Wavefront by using the Grafana GUI.
+* **PromQL-Related Improvements**: In addition to [setting up Wavefront as a WQL data source in Grafana](grafana.html), you can now also set up [Wavefront as a Prometheus data source in Grafana](integrations_grafana.html).
+This way, you can visualize the PromQL data stored in Wavefront by using the Grafana GUI.

 ## 2021-43.x Release Notes